 Mature Size: up to 20” long fronds approx 7” wide, arching with a height around 1’

-Origin: North America and Central America
+Origin: North America and Central America, U.S. Native

 Cultural Requirements: Sun (with consistent moisture) to Part Sun to Part Shade, Dryish to Lightly Moist to Evenly Moist, avoid excessive winter wet.